Limited-Angle Tomography Reconstruction via Projector Guided 3D Diffusion: Results and Discussion

-Because the reference reconstructions from AreTomo~\cite{Zheng22a} (80$^\circ$--120$^\circ$) still contain missing-wedge artifacts, quantitative metrics must be interpreted carefully.
+Because the reference reconstructions from AreTomo (80$^\circ$--120$^\circ$) still contain missing-wedge artifacts, quantitative metrics must be interpreted carefully.
 In particular, a high SSIM may reflect either faithful structure reconstruction or the reproduction of artifacts.
-We therefore report RMSE, PSNR, and SSIM together and complement them with qualitative visualizations (Table~\ref{tabel: quantitative_results_real}; Figs.~\ref{fig: error_comparison_synth_mito_10}--\ref{fig: error_comparison_synth_syna_60}).

-On mitochondria data, \ours{} yields the lowest RMSE and highest PSNR for both $10^\circ$ and $60^\circ$ ranges.
-At $60^\circ$, FBP achieves higher SSIM by reproducing directional artifacts present in the reference due to the missing wedge artifacts, whereas \ours{} suppresses them.
-This makes it a more realistic reconstruction but it lowers the SSIM score because it is not what is in the reference image.
+We therefore use tilt images as ground truth and report RFE calculated from tilt images outside the angular range used for reconstruction, since this offers a more meaningful assessment of whether the reconstruction is consistent with unseen real tilt images.
+In addition, PSNR, SSIM, and PL should be interpreted together and considered alongside qualitative visualizations \revshort{(Table~\ref{tabel: quantitative_results_real}; }\revshort{Figs.~\ref{fig: error_comparison_mito_allinone}--\ref{fig: error_comparison_syna_allinone}).}

-On synapse data, at 10°, SART attains the lowest RMSE and PSNR but fails to maintain structural quality, resulting in reduced SSIM.
-At $60^\circ$, FBP again achieves the highest SSIM, again by reflecting reference artifacts, while \ours{} delivers more coherent reconstructions with fewer distortions.
+On mitochondria data, \ours{} yields the highest PSNR, SSIM, RFE and PL for both $10^\circ$ and $60^\circ$ ranges.
+On synapse data, at 10°, SART attains the highest PSNR but fails to maintain structural quality, resulting in reduced SSIM, RFE and PL.

-Comparing the vertical cross-section along x axis of reconstructions in Fig.~\ref{fig: vertical_comparison}, it can be observed that both \dolc{} and \mbir{} recover coarse structures at $10^\circ$, but \dolc{} exhibits inter-slice inconsistency (horizontal banding artifacts), and \mbir{} misses fine details despite its explicit Z-TV prior.
-At $60^\circ$, both methods recover better structures while still suffering from the same limitation as $10^\circ$.
+Comparing the error map on vertical cross-section along x axis of reconstructions in Fig.~\ref{fig: vertical_comparison}, it shows that at $10^\circ$, \dolc{}, \pfitre{}, and \scd{} exhibits inter-slice inconsistency (horizontal banding artifacts), and \mbir{} and \ddip{} misses fine details despite its explicit Z-TV prior.
+Since the error map is calculated on the membrane shape which neglects the errors costed by streaking, SART results show less errors without achieving a good reconstruction.
+At $60^\circ$, all methods recover better structures while still suffering from the same limitation as $10^\circ$.
 In contrast, \ours{} suppresses streaking and yields good cross-slice consistency.
-Visual inspection (Figs.~\ref{fig: error_comparison_synth_mito_10}-\ref{fig: error_comparison_synth_syna_60}) further confirms that \ours{} produces the most consistent 3D morphology across slices.
+Visual inspection (Figs.~\ref{fig: error_comparison_mito_allinone}-\ref{fig: error_comparison_syna_allinone}) further confirms that \ours{} produces the most consistent 3D morphology across slices.

-Overall, when judged by both quantitative metrics and qualitative volume renderings, \ours{} achieves the best balance between structure preservation and artifact suppression on our tests, particularly under extreme ($10^\circ$) angular range.
+Overall, when judged by both quantitative metrics and qualitative volume renderings, \ours{} achieves the best balance between structure preservation and artifact suppression on our tests, particularly on the narrow end of the angular range.